gabrielsoltz/metahub/README.md

 ### Encryption

-Evaluate the encryption status of the affected resource.
-For example if at_rest and transit encryption are enabled.
+**Encryption** evaluate the different encryption layers based on each resource type.
+For example, for some resources it evaluates if `at_rest` and `in_transit` encryption configuration are both enabled.

 | **Possible Statuses** | **Description** |
 | --------------------- | --------------- |